venkysio/programs-prod/Security/ExecutingCodeWithTooMuchPrivilages/readme.md

 of privileges necessary to complete the job.

-If there are ways to further reduce the capabilities of the user account but still get the job done, then you should reduce the capa- bilities of the process.
-A closely related problem is designing the application so that privileges are used for the shortest possible time.
+If there are ways to further reduce the capabilities of the user account but still get the job done, then you should reduce the capabilities of the process.
 For example, in Windows a privilege is a discrete machine-wide capability, such as the ability to debug any arbitrary process or bypass an ACL check for backup or restore purposes.